PUT ON THE WHOLE ARMOUR OF GOD (Part 3)￼

 “And take the helmet of salvation, and the sword of the Spirit, which is the word of God.”
 (Ephesians 6:17 NKJV)

-It takes taking up, putting on, and putting to use the whole armour of God for the believers to stand against the wiles or schemes of the devil, and to appropriate, enforce, enjoy, demonstrate or manifest the absolute victory that Jesus Christ has won for them and given to them through His death on the cross (1 Cor.
+It requires taking up, putting on, and putting to use the whole armor of God for the believers to stand against the wiles or schemes of the devil and to appropriate, enforce, enjoy, demonstrate or manifest the absolute victory that Jesus Christ has won for them and given to them through His death on the cross (1 Cor.
 15:57, Col. 2:15, Heb.
 2:14).